richman0116/Chrome-Extension-With-Supabase/README.md

 ![image](https://github.com/OrangeDev2/SupaLogin-Chrome-Extension/assets/47803678/baf2aaba-f06e-4e73-93d5-7579fd12c379)

-3. Fill in Client ID and Client Secret from your Google Cloud Console.
+3. Fill in Client ID and Client Secret from your Google Cloud Console (Ignore Authorized Client ID, this is the case with main branch only which have issues).
-4. Save!
+4. In `SupaLogin.js`, fill in the Supabase URL and Anon Key from your Supabase Settings > API.

 <!--
 ## Editing Chrome Extension (Manifest.json, supaLogin.js)